nafitzgerald/nrl-qasrl/README.md

 Two config files are included with this repository.
 These must be modified in order to point the `*_data_path` fields to your data directory.

 1. `configs/train_span.json` - which reproduces the Span-based model from our paper.
 2. `configs/train_span_elmo.json` - which is the same model but includes ELMo word representations.
-In order to run this you must first download the word representations from [here](https://allennlp.org/elmo) and modify the `model/text_field_embedder/elmo/*_file` fields to point to this.

 ## Training Question Detector